Best triathlon watch 2024: track your swims, cycles and runs more accurately

 Not the coolest looking watch

-The Polar Pacer Pro is one of the best Polar watches you can get right now, especially if you aren't super keen on touchscreen operation.
+The Polar Pacer Pro is one of the best Polar watches available right now, especially if you aren't keen on touchscreen operation.

-We like the new display of the Pacer Pro – it's bright and easy to read in broad daylight.
-It's much, much faster in terms of processing power than the Vantage M2, its closest predecessor, which is evident in screen transitions and load times.
+I like the Pacer Pro's display—it's bright and easy to read in broad daylight.
+It's also much, much faster in terms of processing power than the Vantage M2, its closest predecessor, which is evident in screen transitions and load times.

-We found the new Walking Test is a bit so-so; it's interesting but gives you a random VO2 max estimation, which isn't all that helpful.
+I found the new Walking Test a bit so-so.
+It's interesting but gives you a random VO2 max estimation, which isn't all that helpful.
 Hopefully, further firmware updates will improve this in the future.

-The Pacer Pro is the best value-for-money triathlon watch right now, so if that's what you're after, you might as well get one right now.
+The Pacer Pro is currently the best value-for-money triathlon watch, so if that's what you're after, you might as well get one now.

 (You might wonder why the 4-star Pacer Pro is ranked higher than the 5-star Forerunner 255S on this list; that's because they have similar functionality, but the Polar is A) cheaper (if only slightly), and B) can measure running power on the wrist without external sensors.)